MattThommes/amplify-react-app/README.dev.md

     * `amplify --version`
 5. Run `npm install`.
 Add and commit package-lock.json again: `git commit -m "Dependency updates"`
 6. Run `npm start` and confirm build works and default React site appears at http://localhost:3000
+7. Proceed to Amplify CLI setup steps, then come back here.
+8. If you haven’t already, commit and push any changes.
+Initial changes should look similar to:
+    * `modified:   .gitignore`
+    * `modified:   README.md`
+    * `modified:   package-lock.json`
+    * `modified:   package.json`
+    * `modified:   public/index.html`
+    * `modified:   public/manifest.json`
+    * Don’t forget newly generated files:
+        1. `git add amplify` (not fully sure if this is needed since it can be auto-generated again when pulling an app down, but better safe than sorry)
+    * Using `git add *` is faster.
+    * `git commit -m "After running amplify init"`
+9. To aid Amplify with creating a staging environment, create a `staging` branch (from `master` branch) locally then push:
+    1. `git checkout -b staging`
+    2. `git push origin staging`

+## Amplify CLI setup

-7. Run `amplify init` to setup a new Amplify project.
+1. Run `amplify init` to setup a new Amplify project.
 If you are pulling down an existing Amplify project, the command will be something like this: `amplify pull --appId 12345`.
     1. Enter a name for the project (or hit Enter to use the default): alpha only and <= 20 characters.
     2. Enter `n` (No) for `Initialize the project with the above configuration?`
     3. Enter `dev` for name of the environment (or hit Enter to use the default).